For more information on these requirements, call 972.874.3330.

 • Medical examination / drug screen

-• The process takes approximately four to six weeks, depending on your rank on the eligibility list and factors in your background.
+• The process takes approximately eight to ten weeks, depending on your rank on the eligibility list and factors in your background.

 • You may re-apply after one year if you fail the psychological examination.
 Any other disqualification will result in a minimum disqualification of one year or possible permanent disqualification.